 Cornish Yarg min wt 2.5kg.
 Deliciously fresh in flavour, creamy under the rind and crumbly at the core, this Cornish cheese is wrapped in nettles.

 Montgomery Cheddar PDO min wt 7kg.
 A mature cheddar that has a long and complex flavour.
 Characteristically drier and nuttier than other Cheddars

 Montgomery Cheddar is made by Jamie Montgomery in North Cadbury near Yeovil.
 The Montgomery family are third generation farmers and make one of very few remaining examples of howCheddar was made in the 19th century.
 Jamie has indeed...

-Yarg Cornish Cheese was first made by Alan and Jenny Gray in Withiel, near Liskeard, on the edge of Bodmin Moor.
-In fact, the word Yarg is simply the surname 'Gray' turned backwards.
-In 1984 they sold the recipe to Michael and Margaret...
+Cornish Yarg cheese was first made by Alan and Jenny Gray in Withiel, near Liskeard, on the edge of Bodmin Moor in the 1980’s.
+The word Yarg is simply their surname 'Gray' spelt backwards!
+The inspiration for this unique cheese came...

 Despite its name, Shropshire Blue originated in Scotland and is generally made now in Leicestershire, Nottinghamshire or Derbyshire.
 There is a lack of a convincing explanation for the name of this cheese because as far as can be...